Azure/azure-quickstart-templates/coscale-dev-env/README.md

 </a>

 CoScale is a full-stack monitoring solution tailored towards production environments running microservices, see https://www.coscale.com/ for more information.
-This template install the CoScale platform on a single VM and should only be used for Proof-Of-Concept environments.
+This template installs the CoScale platform on a single VM and should only be used for Proof-Of-Concept environments.

 This template automatically creates all required objects, such as a storage account, virtual network, nic, load balancer, public ip.